Our Services

 Helpful Resources

-Ulcerative colitis often looks like chronic diarrhea with bright red blood or mucus, urgent bowel movements, and lower abdominal cramps during flares, sometimes with fatigue or weight loss.
-On colonoscopy it shows continuous inflammation that begins in the rectum, with a red swollen lining, loss of the normal vessel pattern, easy bleeding, and small ulcers, and the extent can range from proctitis to pancolitis.
-There are several factors to consider that can affect next steps in care, including extraintestinal symptoms, red flags for urgent evaluation, and how disease location and severity guide treatment; see below for important details.
+Ulcerative colitis (UC) typically presents as chronic diarrhea with bright red blood or mucus, urgent bowel movements, and lower abdominal cramping during flares.
+Fatigue and weight loss are also common.
+On colonoscopy, UC shows continuous inflammation starting in the rectum, with a red, swollen lining, loss of the normal vessel pattern, easy bleeding, and small ulcers.
+Disease extent ranges from proctitis to pancolitis.

 Ulcerative colitis is a long-term inflammatory disease that affects the large intestine (colon) and rectum.
 People often ask, "What does ulcerative colitis look like?"
 The answer depends on perspective—what it looks like to the person experiencing symptoms, to a doctor during an exam, and on medical tests.
 This guide explains all three in clear, practical language, using information consistent with established gastroenterology research and clinical guidelines.